Snapp-Market-Pro/guidelines/Code Style.md

 Don't use docblocks for methods that can be fully type hinted (unless you need a description).

 Only add a description when it provides more context than the method signature itself.
-Use full sentences for descriptions, including a period at the end.
+Use full sentences for descriptions.

 ```php
 // Good